Shamanth-GiT/File-Editor-CLI/README.md

 In order to use the program, simply download/clone the code into your preferred text editor and use the terminal:

+First we will need to change directory into our program: `cd cli`

 | Command | Description |
 | --- | --- |
 | cargo run R `<filename>` |reads the contents of a file|